 How do I get my Co-op jobs?

-Obtaining employment is a joint effort between the student and The Department of Career Services, and learners must meet a minimum grade in their core courses to be eligible for the work placement.
-Our Co-op Career Consultants will assist in developing job opportunities, but ultimately the student is responsible for her/his co-op experience.
+Obtaining employment is a joint effort between the student and Career Services, and learners must meet a minimum grade in their core courses to be eligible for the work placement.
+Our Co-op Career Consultants will assist in developing job opportunities, but ultimately the student is responsible for her/his Co-op experience.

 Will there always be a Co-op job for me?